ElementAstro/atom-docs/src/content/docs/en/async/trigger.md

 ---
-title: Trigger Class Documentation
+title: Trigger
-description: Detailed documentation for the Trigger class in the atom::async namespace, including class declaration, concepts, type aliases, member functions, and usage examples for handling event-driven callbacks with parameter support.
+description: Detailed for the Trigger class in the atom::async namespace, including class declaration, concepts, type aliases, member functions, and usage examples for handling event-driven callbacks with parameter support.
 ---

-# Trigger Class Documentation

 ## Overview